KALMUS-Color-Toolkit/KALMUS/README.md

 We provide an automated test suite that covers the core functionality of KALMUS.
-Before running the automated test suite locally, make sure you have installed the latest versions of [pytest](https://pypi.org/project/pytest/), [pytest-cov](https://pypi.org/project/pytest-cov/), and [kalmus](https://pypi.org/project/kalmus/), and you have cloned the project repository on the master branch.
+Before running the automated test suite locally, make sure you have installed the latest versions of [pytest](https://pypi.org/project/pytest/), [pytest-cov](https://pypi.org/project/pytest-cov/), and [kalmus](https://pypi.org/project/kalmus/), and you have cloned the project repository on master branch.

 To run the test suite:
 - Go to the top directory of cloned KALMUS project